orbforge/orb-docs/docs/setup-sensor/gl-mt2500-standalone.md

 The GL.iNet [Brume 2](https://www.gl-inet.com/products/gl-mt2500/) (GL-MT2500 and GL-MT2500A) is a VPN Gateway - essentially a well-equipped tiny computer that's perfect for running as a standalone Orb device!

-This guide will walk you through flashing a new firmware image with Orb pre-installed, which will allow you to plug the Brume 2 into an open ethernet port on your router, a network switch, or a mesh unit to continuously monitor your network.
-If you already have a Brume 2 set up as a VPN Gateway, router, or Pi Hole and wish to retain the stock firmware, a separate guide for that option is coming soon.
+This guide will walk you through flashing a new firmware image with Orb pre-installed, which will allow you to plug the Brume 2 into an open Ethernet port on your router, a network switch, or a mesh unit to continuously monitor your network.
+If you already have a Brume 2 set up as a VPN Gateway, router, or Pi-hole and wish to retain the stock firmware, a separate guide for that option is coming soon.

 ## Equipment Needed

 Before you begin, make sure you have:

 - GL.iNet Brume 2 (model GL-MT2500 or GL-MT2500A)
-- 2 ethernet cables (note: the Brume 2 comes with one)
+- 2 Ethernet cables (note: the Brume 2 comes with one)
-- An open ethernet port on your home router or network switch
+- An open Ethernet port on your home router or network switch
-- A personal computer with an ethernet port (or with a USB ethernet adapter)
+- A personal computer with an Ethernet port (or with a USB Ethernet adapter)
 - Power supply for the Brume 2 (included with the device)

 ## Step 1: Create your OpenWRT Image